akaterra/apidog/readme.md

   apidog -i '@apiSchema {jsonschema=./schemas/my-schema.json#definitions.create} @apiParam' -o my-api/ --parser inline --jsonschema ./schemas/schema1.json --jsonschema ./schemas/schema2.json
   ```

-* **--ordered** - Process titles as ordered titles
+* **--ordered** - Process titles as ordered titles.

   Order index must be in format of "1.2.3." and must start the title.
-  Titles will be sorted numerically by order index, then the order index will be removed.
+  Titles are sorted numerically by order index, then the order index is removed.

 * **-o, --output "output directory"** - Output directory where "apidoc.html" and additional files will be written

   Same as **input directory** by default.

-* **--parser "dir" | "inline" | "openapi"** -- Parser to be used to parse the doc blocks sources
+* **--parser "dir" | "inline" | "openapi"** -- Parser to be used to parse the doc blocks sources.

   Default is "dir".